 The crypt isn’t nearly as mysterious as it sounds, but is a finished underground area, with its own giftshop.
 Look for the Cat & the Rat- who were found mummified within the church’s pipe organ during the 1850’s- no telling how long they were stuck there!

 I believe the crypt hosts exhibitions on occasion.
 While we were there, costumes from The Tudors television show were on display.

-Leaving the cathedral, we backtracked about 2 blocks to The Queen of Tarts café, on Cow’s Lane, a pedestrian only street.
+Beginning and ending with food, now that’s my style!
+Leaving the cathedral, we backtracked about 2 blocks to The Queen of Tarts Café, on Cow’s Lane, a pedestrian only street.
 My sister has been deadset on visiting the cafe, which is very cute and serves sandwiches, salads, quiche and more, as well as beautiful pastries and desserts.
 We liked it enough to return during our 2017 trip!

 That concluded our short day in Dublin, returning for an early bed and early morning flight to Paris.